r-lib/processx/tests/testthat/_snaps/io.md

       p$read_output_lines(n = 1)
     Condition
       Error:
-      ! stdout is not a pipe.
+      ! ! stdout is not a pipe.
     Code
       p$read_all_output_lines()
     Condition
       Error:
-      ! stdout is not a pipe.
+      ! ! stdout is not a pipe.
     Code
       p$read_all_output()
     Condition
       Error:
-      ! stdout is not a pipe.
+      ! ! stdout is not a pipe.
     Code
       p$read_error_lines(n = 1)
     Condition
       Error:
-      ! stderr is not a pipe.
+      ! ! stderr is not a pipe.
     Code
       p$read_all_error_lines()
     Condition
       Error:
-      ! stderr is not a pipe.
+      ! ! stderr is not a pipe.
     Code
       p$read_all_error()
     Condition
       Error:
-      ! stderr is not a pipe.
+      ! ! stderr is not a pipe.

 # same pipe